openregister/specification/content/item-resource.md

 * Endpoint: `GET /items/{item-hash}`
 * Parameters:
   * `item-hash`: The identifier for the [Item](/glossary/item/).

+Gets an item by hash.

+The set of fields and values when represented in a tabular format like CSV the column order is implementation dependent.
+For representations like JSON, the object has to be treated as unordered.

 ***
 TODO: To determine the set of fields and their value types the user SHOULD use